uashogeschoolutrecht/studentdropout/README.md

 The following data will be used to train the ML model to predict student drop-out and is collected on a student granularity:
 - Student characteristics
     - Gender
-    - Age at enrollment
+    - Age -> age at enrollment
     - Dutch national [yes/no]
-    - Travel distance to university at enrollment
+    - Postal code -> travel distance to university at enrollment
     - Previous education level
+    - Is previous education a foreign degree [yes/no]
+    - Previous education profile
+    - Previous education school success rate
-    - Time since previous education graduation (?)
+    - Exam date -> Time since previous education graduation
 - Student orientation
     - Number of events attended
-    - What else? > advice Bram needed!
+    - Type of events attended
+    - Time before start degree
+    - Timing of event within the year
-    - Advice from Choice of Degree Check (SKC) (?)
+    - Advice from Choice of Degree Check (SKC)
 - Student application
-    - Number of applications (?)
+    - Number of applications
-    - Date of application (?)
+    - Date of application
-    - Previous enrollments (?)
+    - Previous enrollments
+    - Previous enrollment in same domain
 - Degree characteristics
     - Name of degree
+    - Entry requirements
     - Binding Study Advice (BSA) [yes/no]
     - Urgent Study Advice (DSA) [yes/no]
 - Enrollment characteristics
     - Collegeyear
     - Propedeuse obtained [yes/no]
     - Drop-out [yes/no]
-    - Degree switch [yes/no] >> exclude?
+    - Degree switch [yes/no] -> ask business
 - Course results
     - Average degree after block A
     - Average degree after block B
     - Total number of credits after block A
+    - Potential number of credits after block A
     - Total number of credits after block B
-    - Get advice from Harald?
+    - Potential number of credits after blok B
 - Student motivation & involvement
     - happiness with current choice of degree
     - intention to finish degree